-- A. The use of historical data in developing the model shall be supported by rigorous methods published in currently accepted scientific literature. - B. Modeled and historical results shall reflect statistical agreement using currently accepted scientific and statistical methods for the academic disciplines appropriate for the various model components or characteristics. - Purpose: Many aspects of model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
+- A. The use of historical data in developing the hurricane model shall be supported by rigorous methods published in current scientific and technical literature. - B. Modeled and historical results shall reflect statistical agreement using current scientific and statistical methods for the academic disciplines appropriate for the various hurricane model components or characteristics.

+Purpose: Many aspects of hurricane model development and implementation involve fitting a probability distribution to historical data for use in generating stochastic storms.
 Such fitted models must be checked to ensure that the distributions are reasonable.
 The chi-square goodness-of-fit test may not be sufficiently rigorous for demonstrating the reasonableness of models of historical data.